 Power Query loads queries into a Power BI model.
 Meanwhile, a dataflow, having no datasets attached to its processes, stores the outputs in the Microsoft Azure Data Lake.
 Now, this could be a problem for smaller companies that have no Azure account.
 However, there is still a free option available to all Power BI Pro users.
 They can store up to 10 GB on the Power BI website, using it as the internal data lake.

 Below are a couple of Dataflow use cases we’d like to share with you.
 The information was inspired from Reza Rad’s presentation earlier this month.

 1. Using one Power Query table in many Power BI reports.

 Analysts would often use one table in multiple reports.
 For example, tables with dates, products or customers can be used in many Power BI reports.
 And often, we would replicate these tables every time when building a new report.
-This isn’t only a very manual process, but could also create issues in the future – what if there a new column added on that table, then you’d have to replicate that change in all files that you have created.
+This isn’t only a very manual process, but could also create issues in the future.
+What if you add a new column to the table, then you’d have to replicate that change in all files that you have created.

-With Dataflow all that changes.
-An analyst creates one table using a Dataflow, makes it available in the cloud or shared workspace, and then everyone can directly access the table and use it in all future reports.
+With dataflow all that changes.
+An analyst creates one table using a dataflow, makes it available in the cloud or shared workspace.
+Then everyone can directly access the table and use it in all future reports.
 All changes done in the original file will then automatically take place in other reports, because the source of the file is one.

 2. Setting different schedule of refresh for different queries

 In this case, Dataflow can be do amazing things.
-Analysts can create separate Dataflows and schedule their refresh times individually, making your queries update based on your needs.
+Analysts can create separate dataflows and schedule their refresh times individually.
+This will make the queries update based on your needs.